+- i) Executive Summary

+- ii) Introduction

+- iii) Project Description

-- Focus on impact-generating activities (e.g. demand of water and permanent materials, earth movement, etc.); - Environmental liabilities: identify and include a photographic registry of preexisting environmental liabilities (e.g. gully erosion areas, abandoned borrow pits, unauthorized dumping sites, etc.) that are not attribute to the implementation of the Project.
+Focus on impact-generating activities (e.g. demand of water and

+permanent materials, earth movement, etc.);
-iv) Potential Impacts during Mobilisation, Construction and Demobilisation v) Mitigation Plan

-- Apply simple rating of significance; - Quantity/quality impacts (e.g. surface and type of vegetation to be removed, amount and type of wastes to be generated, noise levels, etc.); - Identify places where specific impacts will manifest

-- Specify the detailed measures to mitigate the identified impacts (also by location) - Include designs for measures requiring structural solutions (e.g. gabions, etc.); - Include the schedule of implementation of mitigation measures in relation to the general construction schedule; - Health and Safety Plan (detailed); - Waste Management Plan (detailed) including decommissioning of the Existing Asbestos Cement (AC) Mains; - Traffic Management Plan (detailed); - Training Program (detailed); - Accident and Emergency Response Plan (detailed); - HIV/AIDS Awareness and Prevention Program (include only a reference to this program to be prepared by an NGO); - Community Relations Program; - Location and technical specifications for installation and operation of campsites, including workshops, garages, laboratories, offices, communal kitchenette / dining facilities, sanitary installations, etc.; - Location, and technical specifications for operation of quarries and borrow pits, and procedures for negotiation with and compensation of land owners where they are located; - Location and technical specifications for installation and operation of concrete batching, stone crushing, cement mixing and asphalt plants; - Location and technical specifications for installation and operation of temporary and permanent dump sites.
+- Environmental liabilities: identify and include a photographic registry of pre- existing environmental liabilities (e.g. gully erosion areas, abandoned borrow pits, unauthorized dumping sites, etc.) that are not attribute to the implementation of the Project. - iv) Potential Impacts during Mobilization, Construction and Demobilisation - Apply simple rating of significance; - Quantity/quality impacts (e.g. surface and type of vegetation to be removed, amount and type of wastes to be generated, noise levels, etc.); - Identify places where specific impacts will manifest - v) Mitigation Plan - Specify the detailed measures to mitigate the identified impacts (also by location) - Include designs for measures requiring structural solutions (e.g. gabions, etc.); - Include the schedule of implementation of mitigation measures in relation to the general construction schedule; - Health and Safety Plan (detailed); - Waste Management Plan (detailed); - Traffic Management Plan (detailed); - Training Program (detailed); - Accident and Emergency Response Plan (detailed); - HIV/AIDS Awareness and Prevention Program (include only a reference to this program to be prepared by an NGO); - Community Relations Program; - Location and technical specifications for installation and operation of campsites, including workshops, garages, laboratories, offices, communal kitchenette / dining facilities, sanitary installations, etc.; - Location, and technical specifications for operation of quarries and borrow pits, and procedures for negotiation with and compensation of land owners where they are located; - Location and technical specifications for installation and operation of concrete batching, stone crushing, cement mixing and asphalt plants; - Location and technical specifications for installation and operation of temporary and permanent dump sites.